KenTSUI-dev/D3DFM/README.md

     python cli.py --rasterize input_rasterize.txt

-In this example, the script will rasterize the NetCDF file based on the input parameters in the "input_rasterize.txt" file.
+In this example, the script will rasterize the D3DFM NetCDF file based on the input parameters in the "input_rasterize.txt" file.

-Example 2: Upload the rasterized NetCDF file
+Example 2: Upload a rasterized NetCDF file

     python cli.py --uploadagol input_upload.txt

-In this example, the script will upload the rasterized file to ArcGIS Online based on the input parameters in the "input_upload.txt" file.
+In this example, the script will upload the rasterized NetCDF file to ArcGIS Online based on the input parameters in the "input_upload.txt" file.

-Example 3: Upload a NetCDF file and generate a vector field service from the uploaded data
+Example 3: Upload a rasterized NetCDF file and generate a vector field service from the uploaded data

     python cli.py  --uploadagol input_upload.txt --vectorize
-In this example, the script will upload the rasterized file to ArcGIS Online based on the input parameters in the "input_upload.txt" file.
+In this example, the script will upload the rasterized NetCDF file to ArcGIS Online based on the input parameters in the "input_upload.txt" file.
 The uploaded data will be used to generate a vector field service.

 ### Input File Format
 The input file for the `--rasterize` option should contain nine lines of data: